CoNarrative/glujs-guide/guide.md

 ####Fake data

 You can lean on the fake data API which will provide fake data based on an analysis of the names of the fields, their data types, and their constraints.
-Often you won't be using it directly but simply relying on the gluJS data layer to create it for you when you make a sample table.
+Often you won't be using it directly but simply relying on the GluJS data layer to create it for you when you make a sample table.
 See the API for more details.

-Building out the ease and sophistication of the ajax and data frameworks is one of our top priorites on the gluJS roadmap and we are greatly interested in your feedback.
+Building out the ease and sophistication of the ajax and data frameworks is one of our top priorites on the GluJS roadmap and we are greatly interested in your feedback.

 ##The view (and binding) in full

 The view is the final piece of the puzzline in creating rich, reactive applications.

-For the most part, the point of gluJS is that it lets the underlying view provider - for now ExtJS - really shine.
+For the most part, the point of GluJS is that it lets the underlying view provider - for now ExtJS - really shine.
 GluJS takes care of the high-friction parts - the specification and management of the behavior and enterprise glue - so that your ExtJS can be as straightforward and as uncomplicated as possible.
 That's good, because even straightforward ExtJS view definitions can take time to master.

-The remainder of this section will assume that you are using ExtJS as your view provider within gluJS (since that is all we initially support).
+The remainder of this section will assume that you are using ExtJS as your view provider within GluJS (since that is all we initially support).

 ###Defining a view